Alternative Service Book: Alternative Services Series 1, 2, and 3

 Only in 1955 did the church set up the Liturgical Commission and ten years later the Church Assembly passed the Prayer Book (Alternative and Other Services) Measure 1965.
 A series of books followed, most becoming authorised for use in 1966 or 1967: the Series 1 (formally "Alternative Services Series 1") communion book scarcely differed from the 1928 book (as was the case with its wedding service).
 Series 2, issued at the same time, put forward a form which followed the Dix formula: offertory, consecration, fraction, communion.
 This was a pattern which was to be widely influential in countries which had used the BCP.

 Series 3 was less dependent on and, by implication, more reflective of criticism of Dix.
 It was also published as a collection of individual booklets for different services, between January 1973 (Holy Communion) and November 1977 (Marriage).
 The evidence for the offertory had been challenged from left and right by liturgical scholars such as Colin Buchanan and Ronald Jasper: it had been championed by the adherents of the Liturgical Movement but came to be regarded as suspect not only by evangelicals.
 In his Durham Essays and Addresses, Michael Ramsey had warned against a "shallow Pelagianism" which it seemed to betoken.
-E.L.
-Mascall asked "what can we offer at the Eucharist?".
+Eric Lionel Mascall asked "what can we offer at the Eucharist?".
 (Contrary views were expressed by people such as Donald Gray and Roger Arguile, partly on the ground that, following the writings of St Irenaeus, the goodness of the natural order and its relation to the Eucharist was an important element; the offertory brought the world into church).
 The fraction, or breaking of the bread, was criticised on the grounds that it was not nearly as significant as the consecration or administration; it was largely a practical act.
 Other services were less controversial and some scarcely surfaced, including the funeral service, which never went beyond the draft stage.
 The baptism service, allowing more responses from the godparents and being considerably less wordy than the BCP, became popular.